lhk215/git-practice/README.md

 A fast forward merge happen when the target branch was branched from the current one, and there are no new changes to the current branch since then.

+An automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
+This creates a new commit on the current branch.